vbjan/vbjan.github.io/index.md

 ---
 # About Me

-As a Data Science master student at ETH Zurich with a background in Mechanical Engineering I completed a range of courses in the fields of Mathematics, Engineering and Computer Science.
-I was additionally responsible for teaching the subjects Linear Algebra I & II, Deformable Body Mechanics and CAD & Technical Drawing both online and in person as a Teaching Assistant at ETH.
+Hi, I am a [Data Science Masters student at ETH Zurich](https://inf.ethz.ch/studies/master/master-ds.html) and particularly interested in the field of artificial intelligence.
+To that end, I am also very intrigued by the more vague and philosophical questions of what sets human intelligence as a very general kind apart.

-During my studies I discovered my passion for Applied Mathematics and Computer Science, which I find Data Science to be a beautiful combination of.
+During my Bachelors in Mechanical Engineering at ETH, I discovered my passion for Applied Mathematics and Computer Science, which I find Data Science to be a beautiful combination of.

 This website is a presentation/collection of my projects that I engage in to further my education in Mathematics and Computer Science.
 It furthermore acts as a project itself and as a place to collect resources for my students.
-Please open it on a desktop or tablet.

 ___